containers/podman/docs/source/markdown/podman-cp.1.md

 Using `-` as the *src_path* streams the contents of STDIN as a tar archive.
 The command extracts the content of the tar to the *DEST_PATH* in the container.
 In this case, *dest_path* must specify a directory.
 Using `-` as the *dest_path* streams the contents of the resource (can be a directory) as a tar archive to STDOUT.

+Note that `podman cp` ignores permission errors when copying from a running rootless container.
+The TTY devices inside a rootless container are owned by the host's root user and hence cannot be read inside the container's user namespace.

 ## OPTIONS

 ## ALTERNATIVES